hako/googol-glados-simulator/README.md

 If you really are in a hurry and want to get started quickly, You can deploy your own version to [Heroku](https://heroku.com) by clicking 'Deploy to Heroku' _(Requires a Heroku Account.)_

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+Contributions
+-

+All contributions are welcome, just clone this repo and submit a pull request.

+If you found a bug or want a feature, submit it [here](https://github.com/hako/googol-glados-simulator/issues).

 Credits
 -